frederic-perez/AmE-dictionary/data/dictionary.md

 __carpet bombing__
 __carping__ _adj_ :two: Naggingly critical or complaining. _Carping and critical wives._
 __carpool__ _v_ :four::hammer:
+__carrefour__ _n_ A junction where one street or road crosses another. _Syn_ crossroad, crossway, intersection, crossing _When his jalopy broke down right in the middle of a busy carrefour, he swore he would invest in a more reliable car._
 __carrel__
 __carrier pilot__ _n_
 __carrion__ _n_ :dart::six: The noun carrion refers to the dead and rotting flesh of an animal.
 Ever seen a dead opossum or cat in the road?
 You can call that road kill carrion.